Offshore Charter Fishing

-The Gulf Stream is essentially a 40-50 mile wide current, the largest and fastest in the world, which runs parallel to the Atlantic Ocean.
-Its very nature makes it home to countless species of fish and wildlife, specifically off of Cape Hatteras and the surrounding waters of the Carolina Coast.
-Migration plays a large role in attracting varying species to the Gulf Stream.
-Many species use the quickly paced waters as taxis from one feeding source to another, or to different locations throughout the globe, depending on the time of year.
+The Gulf Stream is a 40 to 50-mile wide current, the world's largest and fastest, that runs parallel to the Atlantic Ocean.
+Countless species of fish and other wildlife call it home, particularly off Cape Hatteras and Carolina coastal waters.
+Several species use the fast-moving waters for migration to different areas in the world, depending on the time of year.

-This vast range of species, namely larger fish, attracts charter boats and fishermen chugging out into the Gulf Stream in search of the big one.
-These charter boats target a multitude of different "meat" and "sport" fish, including yellowfin tuna, grouper, rockfish, snapper, mahi mahi (Hawaiian for “strong strong”) or dolphin, and prized blue and white marlins.
-In fact, Hatteras Village has been the launching point for record breaking blue marlin catches over the last 50 years, and many Hatteras marinas, charter boats, museums and cultural centers don the blue marlin's image.
+The range of fish, especially larger species, attracts charter boats and anglers out into the Gulf Stream hoping to reel in a big one.
+These charters target various "meat" and "sport" fish, including yellowfin tuna, bluefin tuna, wahoo, king mackeral, mahi-mahi, or dolphin, and prized blue and white marlins.
+Several Hatteras marinas, charter boats, museums, and cultural centers don the blue marlin's image.

-With two inlets to launch from, Oregon Inlet and Hatteras Inlet, a number of accredited charter boat businesses call the Outer Banks home.
-These fleets offer half day or full day parties, and provide bait, tackle, and a little extra help if you do land a whopper.
-With comfortable accommodations, and equipment to ease the reeling in of particularly large catches, (like “fighting chairs” to secure an angler with a big fish on the line, and Tuna Doors to load fish into the bottom of the boat,) charter boats make big game fishing a breeze.
+There are two inlets to launch from, Oregon and Hatteras, so a number of accredited charter boat businesses call the Outer Banks home.
+You'll be able to choose from half-day or full-day charters, and your chosen service provides the bait, tackle, and a little extra help if you do land a whopper.
+Charter boats feature comfortable accommodations and special equipment to help make big game fishing as easy as possible.

-Most anglers catch more than they can eat in just one meal, and many charter boats are happy to help you clean and pack your catches for the ride home.
-Ask about arrangements when you make your reservation.
+Often, anglers catch more than they can eat in one meal, so you'll have plenty of fresh fish to enjoy during your stay.
+Ask if the charter helps clean and pack your catches for the ride home when making your reservation.